damohammed/task1/tasks/task2b/EXTRAS/EXTRA1/README.md

 At first, I have again created two Virtual machines of Ubuntu.

-If you can see on step1 and step2 pictures, It shows the public ip and private ips of their internal networks, as 10.0.0.5 and 10.0.0.6
+Then I have created a new virtual network

+For first vm, I used the default vpc, and for second I am using the new one I have created

 <h3>Task 2</h3>

-Then I have added the firewall rules as allow from ip_address
+Then I allowed peering permissions from virtual network's settings from default to new one

 <h3>Task 3</h3>

-The connection was successfull from VM1 to VM2 internall address
+The connection was successfull from VM1 to VM2 internall address, default virtual network

-The ip of vm1 is 20.213.164.219/10.0.0.5
+The ip of vm1 is 20.70.194.54/30.0.2.4

-The ip of vm2 is 20.211.177.175/10.0.0.6
+The ip of vm2 is 20.213.164.219/10.0.0.5

-I have tried the ping command from 20.213.164.219 to 10.0.0.6 then I have done it reverse
+I have tried the ping command from 30.0.2.4 to 10.0.0.5 then I have done it reverse

 <hr>